Aiven-Open/klaw-docs/docs/workflows/index.md

 reviewed by the Topic Owner team for approval.
 The Topic Owner team alone can access consumer offsets, view topic contents, and manage any relevant subscription credentials, if applicable.
-The Subscription owner alone has the ability to delete their subscription.
+The subscription owner alone has the ability to delete their subscription.

 ### Subscription request approvals